Barbra Banda: Other work

 After being inspired by Zambian professional boxer Catherine Phiri, Banda started boxing around age 14 first as an amateur and then after never losing a bout and other amateurs refusing to fight her, she turned professional.
 Banda competed in five professional bouts and won all five before opting to focus on football.

 In 2021, Banda launched the Barbra Banda Foundation which aims to support programs that promote empowerment for women and girls on issues of economic inequality, gender-based violence, lack of access to equal opportunities, teenage pregnancies, and early marriages using the power of sport.
 The foundation co-hosts an annual football tournament.
 On the foundation, Banda said, "Like many, I did not come from a place of abundance and hence I understand what it means to need help and no one willing to help you.
 I have also experienced how much easier life gets when you have people ready to help you on your path to success."

 Banda joined Common Goal in 2019 pledging at least 1% of her salary to a collective fund that supports football charities around the world.

 Style of play

 Banda is considered one of the best women's players in the world.
-A prolific goal-scorer, she possesses rare speed, smart positioning, and creative finishing in front of net.
+A goal-scorer, she possesses speed, positioning, and finishing in front of net.
 Banda notes Brazilian player Marta and Portuguese men's footballer Cristiano Ronaldo as players she admires.